YjangWynter/my-site/README.md

-This is the current repo for YjangWynter.com  made with the [Freelancer](http://startbootstrap.com/template-overviews/freelancer/) Bootstrap theme.
-This is will soon be abandoned for a new design I have planned, but will make some minor edits for a class assignment.
-ETA on launch of new site is 3/20
+This is the current repo for YjangWynter.com